An all-American AK chambered in 9mm?

 Here’s me with my third magazine through the AKV…it was intuitive and easy to line up followup shots.

 Light recoil even with a blowback system.
+Even though it looks like it’s piston.

 The red dot version made it easy for the plate rack and also 100 yard steel.